necronux/necronux/README.md

 ## License

 Necronux is primarily distributed under the terms of `GPL-3.0-or-later` license.
-However, certain portions of the project are covered by `Apache-2.0` and `CC-BY-SA-4.0` licenses.
+However, certain portions of the repository are covered by different licenses.

 See [GPL-3.0-or-later.txt], [Apache-2.0.txt], [CC-BY-SA-4.0.txt], and [COPYRIGHT.txt] for full licensing details.